top of page

 The Good Law Project & Others v The Equality and Human Rights Commission

-Represented the charity, Sex Matters, in its intervention in a case brought by the Good Law Project, which challenges guidance issued by the Commission on single sex spaces.
-Awaiting judgment.
+Seminal litigation regarding the application of the Supreme Court decision For Women Scotland v Scottish Ministers [2025] UKSC 16 via the EHRC’s much-discussed interim guidance.
+We represented the charity, Sex Matters, in its intervention in a case brought by the Good Law Project, which challenges guidance issued by the Commission on single sex spaces.
+Judgment received.
+Permission to appeal is being sought by GLP and we will continue to act for Sex Matters.
 ONGOING

 Christian Institute v Civil Service